open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/jwt-troubleshooting.md

     - "http://localhost:8585/api/v1/config/jwks" (your domain and port)
 ```

-This config with `"http://localhost:8585/api/v1/config/jwks"` is default behavior. if you configuring and expecting a jwt token to work, its important that config with that.
+This config with `"http://localhost:8585/api/v1/config/jwks"` is the default behavior.
+If you are configuring and expecting a JWT token to work, configuring with that extra URL is required.

 JWT Tokens are issued by private certificates.